Play and Win: 2026's Best California Betting Sites Online

-While in states like Arizona, sportsbooks are fully regulated and real-money online betting is available, this is not currently the case in California.
+While in states like sports betting in Arizona is fully regulated and real-money online betting is available, this is not currently the case in California.
 Voters last addressed the issue in 2022, when Propositions 26 and 27 appeared on the ballot.
 Both measures were decisively rejected, leaving the state without a regulated online sports betting market.
+For a broader look at where things stand nationwide, our guide to Best Sportsbooks tracks all legal markets across the country.

 Tribal casino operators, commercial interests, and lawmakers have not yet reached consensus on a future framework for legalization.
 As a result, Californians do not have access to state-authorized online sportsbooks, and there is no formal timeline for when that may change.